AMIS-Services/sig-web-security/angular/EXERCISE.md

 See README.md for more details.

-Note: the client application is not used untill Step 3.
+Note: the client application is not used until Step 3.

 ## Hands-on